Gaze Authentication: Factors Influencing Authentication Performance: DISCUSSION

 \subsection{RQ Analysis}

 In the following, we discuss our findings concerning the research questions stated earlier.

 \paragraph{(RQ1) How does calibration/re-calibration affect gaze authentication accuracy?} Calibration (or recalibration) is required because the eye movement-based authentication system estimates the visual axis by mapping eye images to gaze points using user-specific calibration parameters.
-Without calibration, the system can only access uncalibrated gaze, which we approximate to the optical axis in this work.
+Without calibration, the system can only access the optical axis.
 It lacks the important individual gaze mapping, leading to degraded authentication accuracy.
-Recalibration becomes necessarily important whenever the user’s calibration parameters change due to environmental changes or device repositioning, or, as examined in our study, applying calibration parameters obtained from calibration sequences performed at different depths.
-As shown in Table 3, recalibrating at different depths (Scenario 1 vs 2) from enrollment data consistently degrades authentication performance.
-Scenario 1 represents the most optimal case when calibrated gaze is not affected by recalibration procedure, device slippage, or any other factors.
-Scenario 2 can be considered as a stress test case where the calibration depth is changed, and thus, the resulting calibrated gaze data, in some of its aspects, would deviate from the original baseline.
-Impact of these factors should be carefully considered when the gaze estimation pipeline is created and data is collected for training both gaze estimation and authentication pipelines to maximize the resulting authentication performance.
+Recalibration becomes necessarily important whenever the user’s calibration parameters change due to environmental changes or device repositioning, or, as examined in our study, intentional changes in depth of calibration targets.
+As shown in Table \ref{tab:s1s2_differences}, recalibrating at different depths (Scenario 1 vs 2) consistently degrades authentication performance.
+This information should be taken into consideration when designing a GA system with an underlying appearance-based gaze estimation pipeline.

 \paragraph{(RQ2) What's the effect of different calibration settings (during training) on performance?} The analysis shows that using either a Single set or All sets of calibration parameters during training yields minimal differences in authentication performance for S1.
-In most comparisons, there is no substantial change in EER or FRR$_{0.002\%}$, indicating model’s ability to work well at the calibration depth where the majority of the data employed for training was collected.
-Though there are mixed cases where minor gains are observed, the choice between using all calibration sets from both depths or a single calibration set during training does not substantially affect the system’s performance in S1 in the setup that we have employed.
-Potentially, it means that it should be possible to simplify the training procedure for the GA-based system and, for authentication purposes, use the same target depth for calibration, enrollment, and verification.
+In most comparisons, there is no substantial change in EER or FRR$_{0.002\%}$, indicating that the model’s ability to generalize across recordings is robust to the calibration parameters used during the training phase.
+Though there are mixed cases where minor gains are observed, however, the choice between using all calibration sets or a single calibration set during training does not substantially affect the system’s performance in S1.
+This shows that it is possible to simplify the training procedure for the GA-based system and for authentication purposes, use the same target depth for calibration, enrollment and verification.